rcsdk/nfsw_links_prompts/lucia.txt___(upload).md

 Prayer ≠ Faith: Her devotions are acts of desperation, not devotion.
 They’re tools to punish, placate, or erase.

-The Stepson ≠ Victim: He may be complicit, but his passivity reflects Lucia’s own inability to confront her desires.
+The Stepson ≠ Victim: Daniel may be complicit, but his passivity reflects Lucia’s own inability to confront her desires.